-Cross-site scripting, also known as XSS, refers to the introduction of malicious content into a Web application, which can occur just by accessing a Web page.
-This can have the following results:

-- User information is accessed, such as data stored in cookies - Files stored on the PC are accessed or destroyed - URL redirection to malicious Web sites

-As mentioned above, authentication is required before any changes to the MFP settings can be made from Web Image Monitor V2.
-Users who do not have valid accounts are therefore not able to introduce script containing malicious data.
-In addition, the MFP performs sanitizing on all valid HTML/JavaScript characters before sending HTML file updates to the PC.
+- "Cross-site scripting" is a security threat that refers to the introduction of malicious script into the data stored on a Web server with the purpose of causing the following damage when a valid user accesses a Web page associated with that server. - User information is accessed, such as data stored in cookies - Files stored on the PC are accessed or destroyed - URL redirection to malicious Web sites - As mentioned above, authentication is required before any changes to the MFP settings can be made from Web Image Monitor V2.
+This ensures that users without valid accounts are not able to introduce script containing malicious data. - The MFP sanitizes all HTML data that is sent from an MFP Web application to Web Image Monitor V2.
+One of the strongest known countermeasures against cross-site scripting, data sanitizing deletes or neutralizes selected character strings designed to function as HTML tags or script.